Closing date: 4 December 2025

 £38k pa, depending on experience and qualifications, plus International Supplement

 Enjoying unique lifestyle opportunities, St Helena Island is a self-governing overseas territory of the United Kingdom.
-Although better placed to develop economically and socially as a result of opening our international airport in 2017, we are not at the stage of self-sufficiency and therefore remain dependent on UK government aid.
-There are four schools on the island; one secondary and three primaries.
+Although better placed to develop economically and socially because of opening our international airport in 2017, we are not at the stage of self-sufficiency and therefore remain dependent on UK government aid.
+There are four schools on the island; one secondary and from January 2025 there will be two primaries.
 The curriculum broadly models the English education system.

-You will lead and develop ICT and Computer Science at Prince Andrew Secondary School, taking responsibility for the day-to-day management of the department.
+You will lead and develop ICT, Computer Science and Business at St Helena Secondary School, taking responsibility for the day-to-day management of the department.
 You must plan, prepare and deliver appropriate schemes of work and develop schemes of work for key stage 3, 4 and 5 where applicable.
 You should provide monitoring, assessment, reporting and feedback to students and parents with high quality CPD for colleagues.
-Assisting Primary School staff with ICT curriculum development and with staff training in teaching ICT across the schools.
+Assisting Primary School staff with ICT curriculum development and with staff training in teaching ICT across the schools, you will also contribute to the teaching of ICT & Computing in Adult Education.

 Holding a UK teaching qualification and QTS, with degree level qualification in ICT or equivalent, you have a background in teaching ICT and/or Computing at key stages 3, 4 and 5.
 You have already worked overseas, preferably in a developing economy and have specific experience in literacy improvement at any level.
 Your knowledge of a range of GCSE and A level courses available for ICT & Computing is supported by knowledge of the Secondary Curriculum within the UK relevant to ICT & Computing.
 You have experience of providing professional development and training for other staff.